 The potential richness of African critiques of European and American ideas of the future is certainly present within the works on display, but the curation does not provide any external suggestion of its place within political thought.
 In contrast, a current exhibition at Eva International in Limerick City, After the Future, presents contemporary art’s extensive response to discourses of the future in explicit correspondence with theorist Bifo Berardi’s new book on abuses of the future in global financial markets.

 The richest store of thought into the problems of the utopian thinking native to Western modernism is in the exhibition’s only textual work: the script of an extraordinary conversation which apparently took place during the 1976 Soweto riots between South African activist Steve Biko (under an assumed name), American theorist Francis Fukuyama, American architect Minoru Yamasaki and Egyptian Marxist economist Samir Amin.
-This script, taped to a wall in one of the rooms, is also available online, as part of the Arpanet Dialogues (co-organised by Nav Haq, one of the Arnolfini curators) which took place through an experimental computer system developed by the American military.
+This script, taped to a wall in one of the rooms, is also available online, as part of the Arpanet Dialogues (co-organized by Nav Haq, one of the Arnolfini curators) which took place through an experimental computer system developed by the American military.

-The conversation, which ranges across the respective mens’ disciplines, is characterised by a common interest in the improvement of human life.
+The conversation, which ranges across the respective mens’ disciplines, is characterized by a common interest in the improvement of human life.
 The contribution of the Americans, both key exponents of post-modern thought (Yamasaki had already built the World Trade Center; Fukuyama would later proclaim ‘the end of history’), try to understand the non-American ideas of freedom, but they end up repeating the mantra that America represents the best possible state of human freedom.
-The dialogue culminates with a statement by Amin that ‘economics is the mathematics of life’, and Steve Biko intervenes to emphasise the importance of ‘human dignity’, which Amin then places at the centre of his science.
-The men all agree this is the ultimate destination for human endeavour, and this ‘economics of dignity’ seems an imagined future which has not degraded.
+The dialogue culminates with a statement by Amin that ‘economics is the mathematics of life’, and Steve Biko intervenes to emphasize the importance of ‘human dignity’, which Amin then places at the centre of his science.
+The men all agree this is the ultimate destination for human endeavor, and this ‘economics of dignity’ seems an imagined future which has not degraded.